What to grow in an indoor edible garden? That’s a great question. The answer depends on two things:

 Aloe Vera grows well indoors in pots with good drainage.
 A sunny window is great; you will not need additional grow lights since the plant can have partial shade.

 Just like in its natural environment, Aloe Vera does not like it wet.
 Water it well (soaking) about once a month, more in the summer or if the location is very warm.
 Let the soil dry out between waterings.

-Plant some carrots in late winter so that you can bring them out in early spring, when it is still cool outside.
+Plant some carrots in late winter so that you can bring them out in early spring when it is still cool outside.
 It will make them sweeter and ready to harvest in early summer.

-During the winter months you will have to supplement the natural light with grow lights.
+During the winter months, you might want to supplement the natural light with grow lights.
 Don’t expect too much from your summer crops in the middle of winter.
 However, even if you just keep them alive to get some more cuttings once the days get longer and warmer, it is still worth it.
 It will give you an early start in spring.

 To grow cucumbers indoors, you will need greenhouse varieties that do not need pollination.
-Look for seeds with all female flowers for greenhouse growing.
-Also cucumbers grow at night; they need temperatures that do not go lower than 50F at any time.
+Look for seeds with all-female flowers for greenhouse growing.
+Also, cucumbers grow at night; they need temperatures that do not go lower than 50F at any time.